mpalucki/cpp-console-rpg/README.md

 * C++ 17

 ## How to run
-Just run Zelda.exe.
+Just run console_game_rpg.exe.
 If it doesnt work, then add the .cpp file in a new project (console application) in Microsoft Visual Studio and then build the project and run it.

 ## Author
 Mateusz Pałucki